xeinherjar/bookmarks/readme.md

 ### - General
   - [How I Start](http://www.howistart.org/) Collection of tutorials that cover not only how to start in the language but also cover machine setup and project flow.

+### - Go
+  - [Resources for New Go Programmers](http://dave.cheney.net/resources-for-new-go-programmers) Collection of learning resources for the Go Programming Language.

 ### - JavaScript
   - [JavaScript Allonge](https://leanpub.com/javascript-allonge/read/) Functional programming in JavaScript.